magenta-aps/obvius-docker-webserver/s2i-test/README.md

 Build a new s2i base image using cpanfile in src/
 `s2i build --context-dir=src . registry.access.redhat.com/rhscl/perl-526-rhel7 s2i-baseimage`

+Build a new Docker image and push to Magenta registry (run the command from this project's root directory):
+`./build_tag_and_push.sh obvius-rhel`

 ### Sample Dockerfile
 ```dockerfile
 FROM s2i-baseimage:latest